swiftlang/swift/docs/ABI/Mangling.rst

 underscore ``_``, the identifier for the string literal is prefixed with an additional underscore ``_``.

-Conventions for constructing names
+Conventions for foreign symbols
 ----------------------------------

-Swift is a language that integrates with multiple languages (C, C++, ObjC, ObjC++).
-To achieve interoperability symbols from other languages have to be adapted in order to be integrated into Swift.
+Swift interoperates with multiple other languages - C, C++, Objective-C, and Objective-C++.
+Each of these languages defines their own mangling conventions, so Swift must take care to follow them.
+However, these conventions do not restrict Swift-specific constructs like Swift type metadata, so the Swift language may impose its own conventions in these cases.

 Importing C and C++ structs
 ~~~~~~~~~~~~~~~~~~~